Nyiragasigwa Hens: Belgian-Rwandan actress, community builder, creative co-mother of BeHuman/The Pride of Colour/Rwanda enZoveel Meer.

 For those of us who aren’t familiar with you, can you tell us a little bit about yourself?

 Hi, my name is Nyiragasigwa Hens.
 I am a Rwandan actress, adopted and raised in Turnhout, the Kempen.
 I have been living in Antwerp for ten years.
 I'm in the creative sector, within the performing arts.
 Creating, supporting and facilitating.
-I'm mainly busy with LGBTQ-plus themes.
+I'm mainly busy with LGBTQ-plus theme.

 Rwanda en Zoveel Meer has been around longer than BeHuman.
 Ten years ago, I started looking for my family.
 It was a bizarre journey to track down my family.
 The adoption agency located in Oud Turnhout, which had brought us to Belgium, also organised the 'roots' trips.
 This gave us a double feeling.
 First, the organisation had torn children away from their families - made money from this - and then said: "You know what, you can go back...".